nelson-lang/nelson/BUILDING.md

 ### [Windows](BUILDING_Windows.md)

-You can also see [ccpp.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/.github/workflows/ccpp.yml) and [appveyor.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/appveyor.yml) files to help you to see dependencies.

-[ccpp.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/.github/workflows/ccpp.yml) and [appveyor.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/appveyor.yml) files are always more up-to-date than this help.
+You can also see [ccpp.yml](https://github.com/Nelson-numerical-software/nelson/blob/master/.github/workflows/ccpp.yml) file to help you to see dependencies.
+This file is always the most up-to-date than this help.

 ## Code formatter